This post may contain affiliate links. Please read our disclosure policy.

 Simple Sautéed Cabbage

-This sautéed cabbage recipe is an incredibly flavorful low-carb side dish that's easy to make from a handful of ingredients.
+This sautéed cabbage recipe is an incredibly flavorful side dish that's easy to make with a handful of everyday ingredients.
+It's golden, buttery, and irresistible!

 Prep: 10 minutes